DevCycleHQ/devcycle-docs/docs/sdk/server-side-sdks/go/go-gettingstarted.md

 		DisableCustomEventLogging:    false,
 	}

-	client, err := devcycle.NewDVCClient(sdkKey, &dvcOptions)
+	client, err := devcycle.NewClient(sdkKey, &options)
 	if err != nil {
 		log.Fatalf("Error initializing DevCycle client: %v", err)
 	}
 }
 ```

-If using local bucketing, be sure to check the error return from creating a new DVCClient - if the local bucketing engine fails to
+If using local bucketing, be sure to check the error return from creating a new Client - if the local bucketing engine fails to
 initialize for any reason- it'll return as an error here.

 ## Async Initialization